-- 1. Open the CFS configuration file. - Create a new section in the configuration file, named [DocumentTracking]. - 3.
+- 1. Open the CFS configuration file. - 2.
+Create a new section in the configuration file, named [DocumentTracking]. - 3.
 In the [DocumentTracking] section, specify where the document tracking events are sent. - To send document tracking events to a database through ODBC, set the following parameters:

-Backend To send document tracking events to a database, set this parameter to included with IDOL Server.
+Backend To send document tracking events to a database, set this parameter to Library.
+LibraryPath Specify the location of the ODBC document tracking library.
+This is included with IDOL Server.